Massachusetts Court Records

 Dorchester, MA 02125

-The Office of City or Town Clerks in Massachusetts also maintains the records of marriages conducted in the state.
+The Office of City or Town Clerks in Massachusetts also maintains records of marriages conducted in the state.
 Interested persons may obtain certified copies of marriage records for a fee upon in-person or mail requests.
 The fees and processing times vary per city or town.
-The only acceptable form of payment for all Offices of City or Town Clerks in Massachusetts are checks or money orders.
+Checks or money orders are the only acceptable forms of payment for all Offices of City or Town Clerks in Massachusetts.
 Requesters can use the Cities and Towns Directory to mail their requests or visit the office in person to obtain Massachusetts marriage records.

 How to Get a Marriage License in Massachusetts

-Persons intending to get married in Massachusetts must fulfill the state’s legal requirement for obtaining marriage licenses.
+Persons intending to get married in Massachusetts must fulfill the state’s legal requirements for obtaining marriage licenses.
 Massachusetts General Law Chapter 207 provides the legal framework for getting marriage licenses in the state.
 Per the law, residents and non-residents may get married in the state provided they are 18 and older and have obtained marriage licenses from any city or county in the state.
 In addition, the state requires the couple to provide necessary documentation and comply with any legal obligations before the wedding, including:

-- The couple must fill out the Notice of Intention of Marriage Form
+- The couple must fill out the Notice of Intention of Marriage Form.

-- The couple must pay the necessary fees
+- The couple must pay the necessary fees.

 There is a 3-day waiting period before couples can pick up the marriage license.
 Massachusetts allows couples to waive the waiting period if they fill out the Marriage without Delay Form.
 Marriage licenses issued in Massachusetts are valid for 60 days after issue.

-Who can obtain Marriage Records in Massachusetts?
+Who Can Obtain Marriage Records In Massachusetts?

 - Family members, including children, siblings, grandparents, and grandchildren of the couple